 12. MINERAL RESOURCES.
-Would the project: Issues and Supporting Information Sources Increased Impact as Compared to Impact Documented in Previous EIR Same Impact as Compared to Impact Documented in Previous EIR Reduced Impact as Compared to Impact Documented in Previous EIR а Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? Х b Result in the loss of availability of a locally important mineral resource recovery Site delineated on a local general plan, specific plan, or other land use plan? Х
+Would the project: Increased Impact as Same Impact as Reduced Impact as Issues and Supporting Information Sources Compared to Impact Compared to Impact Compared to Documented in Impact Documented in Previous EIR Documented in Previous EIR Previous EIR Result in the loss of availability of a known mineral resource Χ that would be of value to the region and the residents of the state? b Result in the loss of availability of a locally important mineral Χ resource recovery Site delineated on a local general plan, specific plan, or other land use plan?